 - It’s great for eating outdoors

-- It’s not as heavy as a cheesy dip
+- It’s not as heavy as a queso dip

 - Leftovers are great on enchiladas or tacos

-I’m going back to the farmers market this weekend to stock up on ingredients for my next batch.
+I’m going back to the fruit stand this weekend to stock up on ingredients for my next batch.
+If peaches are out of season or hard to find where you live, just grab some corn and make a cold corn dip instead.

 If you’re going to serve this at a party, get some helpful tips along with 25 delicious game day appetizer recipes to choose from.